networkoctopus/Silverletter/README.md

 At 50% display brightness with Wi-Fi enabled and no apps open, my machine draws around **4–4.5 W**, or roughly 10 hours of battery life (if you aren't doing anything else, of course :P).
 Not that I use my machine this way, but for reference - with auto-brightness off and brightness at minimum, power usage drops to **3.3–3.5 W!**  Battery condition, open apps, Wi-Fi usage, peripherals, and exact hardware all contribute.

 > [!IMPORTANT]
 > **Thunderbolt is intentionally disabled to save power.** If you rely on that port, this image is not for you.
-I don't use mine, so the multiple watts—and hours—of power savings are worth it.
+I don't use mine, so the [multiple watts—and hours—of power savings](https://wiki.archlinux.org/title/Mac/Troubleshooting#Disabling_Thunderbolt) are worth it].

 ## What's in this image - credits to the maintainers of these projects